 Hey, I’m Kari.
-And I am your Brave Motivator.

-But my priorities and perspective have shifted.
+My priorities and perspective have shifted.
 I have no tolerance for bullshit - I give zero fucks.
 I feel emotions more intensely.
 I have more of a sense of urgency - cause life is fucking short.
 And there’s so much more to life than the hustle.

 Sometimes the grief will stop me in my tracks.
 But I’m learning that as time continues on, I’ve become more productive in the world again, definitely accepting and owning who I truly am, and passionate about sharing my insights, perspective, experiences, and life lessons from my journey.

 I will not take life or people or moments for granted any longer.